cgascoig/isctl/openapi/docs/TelemetryDruidDataSourceMetadataRequest.md

 NewTelemetryDruidDataSourceMetadataRequestWithDefaults instantiates a new TelemetryDruidDataSourceMetadataRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetQueryType

+`func (o *TelemetryDruidDataSourceMetadataRequest) GetQueryType() string`

+GetQueryType returns the QueryType field if non-nil, zero value otherwise.

+### GetQueryTypeOk

+`func (o *TelemetryDruidDataSourceMetadataRequest) GetQueryTypeOk() (*string, bool)`

+GetQueryTypeOk returns a tuple with the QueryType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueryType

+`func (o *TelemetryDruidDataSourceMetadataRequest) SetQueryType(v string)`

+SetQueryType sets QueryType field to given value.

 ### GetDataSource